LogosLink User's Manual · LogosLink version 2.0.0

 • A theme, indicating that the entity represents the theme.

-• A position, indicating that the entity supports or opposed the position.
+• One or more positions, indicating that the entity supports or opposes each position.

-• An agent, indicating that the entity represents the agent.
+• One or more agents, indicating that the entity represents these agents.

 Argumentation models